LcosmosS/S.T.A.R.-Labs/3_SMAT.md

 # S.M.A.T.
 # S.T.A.R.
-Mission Analysis Tool
+Manifold Analysis Tool

 ## Vision

 **S.M.A.T.** (S.T.A.R.
-Mission Analysis Tool) is the applied mission-planning and operations component of the S.T.A.R.
-Program.
-Inspired by NASA’s **General Mission Analysis Tool (GMAT)**, S.M.A.T. leverages the underlying **Symbolic Field** model — arithmetic projections (ACSC), entropy cohomology (ECC), and symbolic dynamics — to provide a next-generation framework for interplanetary and interstellar mission design, optimization, and real-time decision support.
+Manifold Analysis Tool) is the applied mission-planning and operations component of the S.T.A.R.
+Labs Research Program.
+Inspired by NASA’s **General Mission Analysis Tool (GMAT)**, S.M.A.T. proposes to leverage the underlying **Symbolic Field** model — arithmetic projections (ACSC), entropy cohomology (ECC), and symbolic dynamics — to provide a next-generation framework for interplanetary and interstellar mission design, optimization, and real-time decision support.

 S.M.A.T. treats spacetime not as a passive background but as an active **arithmetic-symbolic manifold**.
 Mission trajectories, communication windows, gravitational assists, and risk assessments are informed by the same number-theoretic structures that govern cosmic large-scale structure.